Honorary fellowships were conferred on the following people in the July and November ceremonies of 2014.

 Maddy Prior MBE

 Maddy has enjoyed a string of other partnerships including the highly successful pairing with June Tabor, work with Troy Donockley and Nick Holland, also Hannah James and Giles Lewin, plus her husband for many years Rick Kemp and their daughter Rose Kemp.
 Maddy was awarded the MBE for services to folk music, has a gold pin from BASCA, and, in 2015 was honoured with the Gold Badge Award from the English Folk Dance and Song Society.
-In 2003, she established Stones Barn as a centre for courses in music, poetry and performance which she runs in partnership with daughter Rose.
-In 2012 she founded the Stepping Stones Festival which runs annually in the unique setting of Kirklinton Hall near Carlisle.
+In 2012 she founded the Stepping Stones Festival which ran annually in the unique setting of Kirklinton Hall.
+This has now been replaced by the Forgotten Lands Festival, at Bewcastle - a more rural and local event.
+In 2003, she established Stones Barn as a centre for retreats, workshops and courses in music, poetry and performance which she runs in partnership with daughter Rose-Ellen.

 Thomas Peter Woolaghan BEng CEng FIMechE